- Men are born and remain free and equal in rights. Social distinctions can be founded only on the common utility.

 - Their candidate for 2012 was François Hollande (deputy of the Corrèze department).
 He scored 28% in the first round and won the second round with 51,5%.

 - Mouvement Démocrate (MoDem): the main centrist party, founded by the former lead of the Union for French Democracy (UDF), François Bayrou (deputy of Pyrénées-Atlantique at the time and now mayor of Pau).
 Economically mildly liberal, it created a surprise in 2007 with a score of 18,5%, but nothing ensued from it.
-Bayrou explicitly cites the American Democrats as an inspiration (hard to believe, we know, but the "neither socialist nor conservative" thing is actually kind of appealing to some in France), and actually tried to call his party Parti démocrate, but learned that some dinky party nobody had ever heard of already had the name.
+Bayrou explicitly cites the American Democrats as an inspiration (hard to believe, we know, but the "neither socialist nor conservative" thing is actually kind of appealing to some in France), and actually tried to call his party Parti démocrate, but learned that some dinky party nobody had ever heard of already had the name, which apparently pissed Bayrou off to no end.

 - Their candidate for 2012 was François Bayrou once more.
 He scored 9.5%.